 - Use can use wildcards!
 If you check the example screenshot I shared above, you can see I've got one category searching for 'bingo*slot'.
 When both terms show in that order within a keyword, it'll be categorised as 'Bingo & Slots', regardless of the words in-between.

-Nearly two years ago, I tweeted about a methodology doing something similar using SERP features, which I'm planning to evolve further and release in the future.
+Nearly two years ago, I tweeted about a similar methodology using SERP features, which I'm planning to evolve further and release in the future.

 How it works